logbasex/a-little-bit-about-quarkus/quarkus-spring/README.md

 In summary, native executables provide better performance and platform integration but lack portability, while JAR files offer platform independence and easier distribution but may have a slight performance overhead and require a JVM.
 The choice between the two depends on factors such as target platforms, performance requirements, development complexity, and the need for platform-specific functionality.

+## JVM mode vs Native image mode
+Quarkus provides two modes of deployment: JVM mode and Native Image mode.
+Here's a comparison between the two:

+JVM Mode:
+- In JVM mode, Quarkus applications are executed on a traditional Java Virtual Machine (JVM).
+- JVM mode allows for a broader range of Java language features and dynamic behavior, as it runs Java bytecode.
+- It offers faster development cycles since no additional compilation step is required.
+- Applications in JVM mode tend to have a faster startup time compared to traditional Java applications due to Quarkus' optimizations, but it's generally slower than the Native Image mode.
+- JVM mode provides better compatibility with existing Java libraries and frameworks, allowing developers to leverage their existing knowledge and reuse code.
+- It offers the flexibility of dynamically loading and hot-swapping code during development, enabling faster iterative development and debugging.

+Native Image Mode:
+- In Native Image mode, Quarkus applications are compiled ahead of time into a native executable using GraalVM's native image feature.
+- Native Image mode provides significantly faster startup times compared to JVM mode, often measured in milliseconds.
+This is because the native executable eliminates the need for JVM startup and just-in-time (JIT) compilation.
+- Applications in Native Image mode have a reduced memory footprint, as they only include the necessary components and dependencies required for the application.
+- Native Image mode may have some limitations or require additional configuration due to the static nature of the native executable.
+Certain dynamic features, reflection, or dynamic classloading may require special handling or adjustments.
+- It offers better control over resource utilization and improved overall performance, making it suitable for microservices, serverless architectures, and environments with limited resources.
+- The compilation step for creating the native executable adds an additional build phase, which can increase the development cycle time slightly.
+- Native Image mode is generally recommended for production deployments where fast startup, low memory consumption, and efficient resource utilization are critical.

+The choice between JVM mode and Native Image mode depends on the specific requirements of your application.
+JVM mode provides better compatibility and flexibility, while Native Image mode offers superior performance and resource efficiency, particularly in cloud-native and resource-constrained environments.

 ## Performance
 https://medium.com/arconsis/spring-boot-vs-quarkus-part-2-jvm-runtime-performance-af45d0db116e